Dining shed: History

 Starting in May 2020, with indoor dining banned, then-City Council speaker Corey Johnson and Andrew Rigie, the head of the city's restaurant lobby, wrote an op-ed urging the city to allow restaurants to set up in the streets.
-After de Blasio heard a Zoom pitch from Rigie, he agreed to rezone the city's streets to allow restaurants to create dining structures directly outside, creating the Open Restaurants Program.
+After de Blasio heard a Zoom pitch from Rigie, he agreed to rezone the city's streets to allow restaurants to have dining structures directly outside, creating the Open Restaurants Program.
 Previously, most of New York did not allow outdoor dining, with only 1,224 restaurants having licensed sidewalk cafes, largely in Manhattan.
 Fees, which typically cost at least $2,579.62 a year for any café taking up 70 square feet or less, were reduced to nothing, and restaurants were allowed to set up on the street for the first time.

 Oversight over the program was assigned to the Department of Transportation, which set up "purposely lax" regulations and a self-certification system in the hopes that it would be as easy as possible for restaurants to use.
 In the program's first 24 hours, 1,950 restaurants self-certified, with the DOT being intentionally lenient with violations.
 Despite 93% of dining sheds breaking at least one rule, only 67 ever received fines.
 However, sheds set up in bus lanes, bike lanes, no-standing zones, or ones that took up more than the width of the restaurant's frontage were still torn down.

-Despite their purpose to prevent the spread of COVID, a lack of knowledge about the virus's transmission resulted in imprecise safety, such as spraying the air with sanitizing solution in the hopes of killing the virus.
-Costs also varied wildly, from $15,000 to $200,000, depending on the quality of the shed's construction.
+Despite their purpose to prevent the spread of COVID, a lack of knowledge about the virus's transmission resulted in ineffective safety measures, such as spraying the air with sanitizing solution in the hopes of killing the virus.
+Costs varied wildly, from $15,000 to $200,000, depending on construction quality.
 Most were built from wood, which, in addition to the George Floyd protests and ensuing rioting, caused a run on local branches of The Home Depot and Lowe's for lumber.

 In 2022, despite the sheds still creating increased business for restaurants, the dining scene began to be known as a "Wild West".
-Tenants started more heavily disparaging the sheds, citing noise pollution, blocking access to the curb for people living there, and growing dilapidated and ill-maintained over time.
+Tenants started more heavily disparaging the sheds, citing noise pollution, blocked access to the curb for residents, and dilapidation.
 Many sheds were demolished by the city, which announced additional regulation for those that remained.

-In 2023, diners began to return indoors en masse, rendering many sheds unused.
-A long-awaited City Council bill to formalize dining sheds may ultimately make them seasonal rather than being up year-round.
+Starting in August 2024, restaurants who want to keep their sheds must have an application approved, have a public hearing, and pay thousands of dollars in fees.
+Sheds must not have ceilings, be modular and easy to remove, and be removed entirely between December and March, while being responsible for the costs of construction and storage.
+As of July 2024 only 23 restaurants have public hearings scheduled, out of the 12,500 sheds at the original program's peak.
+Sheds taken down will revert to parking spaces.